zhanglab/psamm/docs/tutorial/curation.rst

 compounds in the model meaning that any compound that is produced in excess can be removed through the added sinks.

-The other way to refine the gap-filling procedure is through defining specific penalty values for the addition of reactions from different sources. reactions can be set for specific reactions in a gap-filling database through a tab separated file provided in the command using the ``--penalty`` option.
+The other way to refine the gap-filling procedure is through defining specific penalty values for the addition of reactions from different sources.
+Penalties can be set for specific reactions in a gap-filling database through a tab separated file provided in the command using the ``--penalty`` option.
 Additionally penalty values for all database reactions can be set using the ``--db-penalty`` option followed by a penalty value.
 Similarly penalty values can be assigned to added transport reactions using the ``--tp-penalty`` option and to added